Let's take a quick tour of Beaver Themer. If you're still not clear on where it works, there are examples plus screenshots in this article.

 Beaver Builder layouts in Beaver Themer vs. Post content area

 As mentioned, Beaver Themer lets you create layouts that apply outside the content area of a page or post.
 In particular, Singular layouts apply to post titles, post info, the featured image, and so on, but not to the post content area.
+For the post content, you can use standard Beaver Builder layouts or the WordPress editor.

 Got it.
 What's next?